Lüdenscheid: Coat of arms

 The coat of arms shows Saint Medardus as the patron of the city.
 Below it has the red-and-white checked fess from the arms of the Counts of the Mark.
 The city wall at the bottom denotes the city rights that Lüdenscheid received in 1287.

 Sports

 "Lüdenscheid-Nord" is a demeaning and satirical name, most commonly used by the fans of FC Schalke 04 to mock the football club Borussia Dortmund.
 The real football club Rot-Weiß Lüdenscheid is playing in the Bezirksliga, the eight level below the Bundesliga, but did play once in the second Bundesliga Nord (Northern section) for two seasons in 1977–78 and 1978–79.

 The Highlander Lüdenscheid are a skaterhockey-team playing in the highest German league, the Bundesliga.

+Culture

+The Lüdenscheider Altstadtbühne is a part of the culture in Lüdenscheid.
+It is based in the Luisenstraße.
+The chairman is Christel Gabler.
+A well-known actor is Peter Zimmer.
+Christoph Traud joined them in 2023.